fschuhi/digital-garden-rob-burbea-publish/Index/Meaningfulness.md

 [[Imaginal]] | 3 | <span class="counts"><a data-href="Dilemmas and Delineations - How did we get here Part 1" class="internal-link">Dilemmas and Delineations - How did we get here Part 1</a> (1) · <a data-href="Dilemmas and Delineations - How did we get here Part 3" class="internal-link">Dilemmas and Delineations - How did we get here Part 3</a> (1) · <a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 3" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 3</a> (1)</span>
 [[Cosmology]] | 2 | <span class="counts"><a data-href="Dilemmas and Delineations - How did we get here Part 1" class="internal-link">Dilemmas and Delineations - How did we get here Part 1</a> (1) · <a data-href="Questioning Awakening" class="internal-link">Questioning Awakening</a> (1)</span>

+### Quotes
+**<a data-href="Dilemmas and Delineations - How did we get here Part 1" class="internal-link">Dilemmas and Delineations - How did we get here Part 1</a>**
+<span class="counts"><a data-href="2017 Eros Unfettered" class="internal-link">2017 Eros Unfettered</a></span>
+> [W]henever there is a sense of soulfulness, that kind of richness, resonance, depth, dimensionality, beauty, meaningfulness, in our existence, in the being, whenever there is soulmaking, sacredness in our existence, eros is involved.
+Eros is involved whenever there is soulmaking. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Dilemmas and Delineations - How did we get here Part 1 > Eros involves energy embodiment the imaginal and logos" data-href="Dilemmas and Delineations - How did we get here Part 1#Eros involves energy embodiment the imaginal and logos" class="internal-link">Eros involves energy, embodiment, the imaginal, and logos</a>_</span>

+**<a data-href="Dilemmas and Delineations - How did we get here Part 3" class="internal-link">Dilemmas and Delineations - How did we get here Part 3</a>**
+<span class="counts"><a data-href="2017 Eros Unfettered" class="internal-link">2017 Eros Unfettered</a></span>
+> Where there is love, meaningfulness, importance, aliveness, _there_ there is image and fantasy. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Dilemmas and Delineations - How did we get here Part 3 > The imaginal and images also relate to how we perceive the world" data-href="Dilemmas and Delineations - How did we get here Part 3#The imaginal and images also relate to how we perceive the world" class="internal-link">The imaginal and images also relate to how we perceive the world</a>_</span>

+**<a data-href="Dilemmas and Delineations - How did we get here Part 4" class="internal-link">Dilemmas and Delineations - How did we get here Part 4</a>**
+<span class="counts"><a data-href="2017 Eros Unfettered" class="internal-link">2017 Eros Unfettered</a></span>
+> And I also insist that this is not a bad thing.
+Not at all a bad thing.
+It's inevitable, and it's important, and it may well, I would say, be necessary.
+It's certainly necessary to galvanize in relation to practice and Dharma, and to be inspired in life, and to have meaningfulness. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Dilemmas and Delineations - How did we get here Part 4 > In any Dharma fantasy and image is already involved" data-href="Dilemmas and Delineations - How did we get here Part 4#In any Dharma fantasy and image is already involved" class="internal-link">In any Dharma, fantasy and image is already involved</a>_</span>